Xmerlin7/FreeRTOS/README.md

 ### Binary Semaphores 🔒

-Explore the power of binary semaphores, ensuring synchronization and protection for the `Shared_Resource` variable of type `uint32_t`.
+Explore the power of binary semaphores, ensuring synchronization and protection for the `Shared_Resource` variable.
 Thread safety is at the heart of this project, showcasing the significance of these semaphores.

 ### Queue Communication 📬

 Discover the seamless communication between tasks through a well-designed queue system.
 Tasks efficiently exchange data, illustrating the importance of inter-task communication for a cohesive system.

-### Software Timer ⏰
+### Periodic Timer ⏰

 Experience the precision of a software timer as it orchestrates periodic actions.
-Witness the overwrite of the `Shared_Resource` variable every 10 seconds by a `Callback01` function.
+Witness the overwrite of the `Shared_Resource` variable every **10 seconds** by a `Callback01` function.

 ### UART Communication 📡